The Honorable Andrew M. Cuomo

 information for your investigation.
 Most likely you will find former Governor George W. Bush's not so blind trust investments

-a the heart of Texas' reluctance to take any action over MONY's Ponzi.
-Mr. Bush was aware of Coopers and Lybrand's involvement
+at the heart of Texas' reluctance to take any action over MONY's Ponzi.
+Mr. Bush was aware of Coopers and Lybrand's

-in MONY's fraudulent financial statements and the looting of the company when he authorized the payment of $17,045 for Coopers
+involvement in MONY's fraudulent financial statements and the looting of the company when he authorized the payment of $17,045

-& Lybrand to evaluate the Texas Teachers Retirement Fund's real estate portfolio and make recommendations.
-They recommended
+for Coopers & Lybrand to evaluate the Texas Teachers Retirement Fund's real estate portfolio and make recommendations.

-the same time Crescent REIT paid $155,000,000 for MONY properties valued on MONY financial statements at double that amount.
+About the same time Crescent REIT paid $155,000,000 for MONY properties valued on MONY financial statements at double that

-Crescent's stock jumped and Mr. Bush's not so blind trust that was managed by Crescent President John Goff suddenly became
+amount.
+Crescent's stock jumped and Mr. Bush's not so blind trust that was managed by Crescent President John Goff suddenly

-Governors Perry and Abbott have for many years known of the massive fraud by PricewaterhouseCoopers, Goldman Sachs, Vinson&
+Both Governors Perry and Abbott have for many years known of the massive fraud by PricewaterhouseCoopers, Goldman

 Please don't hesitate to contact me for additional